Please help us share God's truths and hope in Christ.

 Answer

-When Adam sinned in the Garden, God imposed death as the consequence of his sin.
-The book of Romans confirms that the “wages of sin is death” (Romans 6:23).
-Therefore, Adam, and everyone born since Adam, has death as the penalty of sin imposed upon them.
+While it does seem that the resurrection of Lazarus contradicts Hebrews 9:27, it does not.
+The verse in Hebrews speaks of the ultimate end of every man because of the fall of Adam.
+When Adam sinned in the Garden, God imposed death as the consequence of sin.
+And the book of Romans confirms that the “wages of sin is death” (Romans 6:23).
+Therefore, Adam, and everyone born since him, has death as the penalty of sin imposed upon them.

 No Contradiction